vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 - `user`, `pending`, and `error` are refs and therefore reactive.
 - `refresh` is a function that can be called to force a refresh of the data without a new navigation.
 - `useUserData()` can be used in **any component**, not only in the one that defines it.
-- **Only page components** can export loaders but **loaders can be defined anywhere**.
+- Define and use Data Loaders **anywhere**.
+Export them **in page components** to attach them to pages.
 - Loaders smartly know which params/query params/hash they depend on to force a refresh when navigating:
-  - Going from `/users/2` to `/users/3` will refresh the data no matter how recent the other fetch was
+  - Going from `/users/2` to `/users/3` will refresh the data no matter how recent the other fetch was because `useUserData` depends on `route.params.id`
-  - Going from `/users?name=fab` to `/users?name=fab#filters` checks if the current client side cache is recent enough to not fetch again
+  - Going from `/users/2?name=fab` to `/users/2?name=fab#filters` will try to avoid fetching again as the `route.params.id` didn't change: it will check if the current client side cache expired and if it did, it will fetch again

+In each of these cases, **the data loaders blocks the navigation**, meaning it integrates transparently with SSR and any errors can be handled at the router level.
+On top of that, data loaders are deduped, which means that no mather how many times you use the same loader in different places, **it will still load the data just once**.

 The simplest of loaders can be defined in just one line and types will be automatically inferred: